The Difference between Games and Gamification

 Diverse group of children building robots in engineering class and using VR technology

 The picture we’ve painted is further confused by the concept of game-based learning.
 This notion of teaching sits between serious games and gamification and blends the two more fully to make learners achieve distinct, limited aims.
 It tends to work very well with children and young people.
+Game-based learning can be integrated into the curriculum to enhance student engagement and understanding across various subjects, providing practical applications in educational programs.

 For instance, let’s say you wanted to teach CPR techniques to school kids.
 While you can hold a practical class to demonstrate the techniques, you could also use game-based learning to have students reinforce the key points out of class.
+Game-based learning involves designing learning activities so that game characteristics and game principles inhere within the learning activities themselves.

 You might build an app requiring the user to locate and rescue people dropping in the street.
 These unfortunate individuals might be of different ages, from adults to infants, requiring subtly different techniques in breathing and chest compressions.
 Points would be awarded for correctly administering the techniques and returning the fallen to consciousness.
+Game-based learning builds a game challenge around mastering and applying specific instructional content.
+It also provides learners the opportunity to think through and solve realistic problems in a safe environment.

 This may be an example of a far-fetched use of game-based learning.
 The UK’s Resuscitation Council has created a similar learning game, although it’s a little more complex and aimed at adults.